c-oreills/twistwood/Tale 13 - The Fairy Gourd Mother.md

 # Synopsis
-[[UN Pumpkinhead]] and [[Padlock]] are hidden behind a log, watching the eerie [[Minor Characters#Fairy Gourd Mother|Fairy Gourd Mother]].
-Pumpkinhead explains how she gives all good pumpkins a candle on Hallowe'en.
+[[Pumpkin Kid]] and [[Padlock]] are hidden behind a log, watching the eerie [[Minor Characters#Fairy Gourd Mother|Fairy Gourd Mother]].
+Pumpkin Kid explains how she gives all good pumpkins a candle on Hallowe'en.

 As Padlock asks what happens to bad pumpkins the Fairy Gourd Mother takes off and her cloak blows open to reveal orange talons holding a cage with imprisoned decapitated^[[Instagram comment](https://www.instagram.com/p/B35Rm7vAszu/) by @s_u_b_z_3_r_o: "They could legit all hop out!"; response by @bytwistwood: "if they still had their bodies!"] pumpkins.

-Padlock is shocked, but Pumpkinhead avoids his question^[[Instagram comment](https://www.instagram.com/p/B35Rm7vAszu/) by @monsir.arts: "i love how the pumpkin just totally avoided the question"; response by @bytwistwood: "@monsir.arts haha yes"] and shares his hopes for a vanilla scented candle.
+Padlock is shocked, but Pumpkin Kid avoids his question^[[Instagram comment](https://www.instagram.com/p/B35Rm7vAszu/) by @monsir.arts: "i love how the pumpkin just totally avoided the question"; response by @bytwistwood: "@monsir.arts haha yes"] and shares his hopes for a vanilla scented candle.

 # Interpretation
 In Panel 1 a pumpkin can be seen under the Fairy Gourd Mother's cloak, foreshadowing the reveal in Panel 3.